graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-While defining a directive, it may not reference itself directly or indirectly:
+While defining a directive, it must not reference itself directly or indirectly:

 ```graphql counter-example
 directive @invalidExample(arg: String @invalidExample) on ARGUMENT_DEFINITION